siyul-park/uniflow/docs/debugging.md

 ### Delete

-This command deletes set breakpoints.
+Deletes set breakpoints.
 Each breakpoint has a unique ID, which you can use to delete a specific breakpoint.

 ```sh
 (debug) delete              # Delete the current breakpoint